thephpleague/csv/bom.md

 }
 ~~~

-If you wish to remove the BOM character while processing your data, you can rely on the `Reader` [extracting methods](/reading) to do so.
+If you wish to remove the BOM character while processing your data, you can rely on the [query filters](/query-filtering/#stripbomstatus) to do so.

 ## Adding the BOM character to your CSV

 ### setOutputBOM($bom = null);